skorch-dev/skorch/docs/user/huggingface.rst

   not `Pipeline`).

 When using any of those in a multi-GPU setup with :class:`.AccelerateMixin`, you may encounter errors.
-A possible fix is to prevent the :class:`.AccelerateMixin` instance from being copied (or, to be precise, deep-copied):
+A possible fix is to prevent the ``Accelerator`` instance from being copied (or, to be precise, deep-copied):

 .. code:: python